fraz0815/gnome-vrr/README.md

     makepkg -si

+or

+    makepkg --nocheck -si

 You possibly have to use nocheck or comment out the check sections.

+In a clean VM both packages and their tests are succesful.

+Personally I did not switch to Gnome 45 yet and some patches from Fedora are not used, like

+    0001-keyboard-Use-new-gnome-desktop-api-for-getting-defau.patch

 ## New variable needed
     gsettings set org.gnome.mutter experimental-features "['variable-refresh-rate']"